-Summary Add fiber-rich foods to your diet to keep yourself feeling satisfied for longer.
+Summary Add fiber-rich foods to your diet to keep your body feeling satisfied longer.
 Studies show this may help reduce the urge to overeat.

-When attempting to lose weight, many people cut out meals in the hope that it will decrease the number of calories they take in.
+When attempting to lose weight, many people cut out meals in hopes that it will decrease the number of calories they take in.

 While this may work in some instances, such as intermittent fasting, restricting meals may cause you to eat more later in the day.